bytesbysophie/sparkify-data-modeling-postgres/README.md

 * test.ipynb: With this notebook, the result of the etl process can be tested

 ## Authors and Acknowledgements <a name="Authors-Acknowledgements"></a>
-This project has been implemented as part of the Udacity Data Scientist Nanodegree program.
+This project has been implemented as part of the Udacity Data Engineering Nanodegree program.
 The data has been provided by Udacity accordingly as well as the project structure/ file templates.